MicrosoftDocs/azure-docs/articles/lab-services/cost-management-guide.md

 # Cost management for Azure Lab Services

 For Azure Lab Services, cost management can be broken down into two distinct areas: cost estimation and cost analysis.
-Cost estimation occurs when you're setting up the lab to make sure that initial structure of the lab will fit within the expected budget.
-Cost analysis usually occurs at the end of the month to analyze the costs and determine the necessary actions for the next month.
+Cost estimation occurs when you're setting up the lab to make sure that the initial structure of the lab will fit within the expected budget.
+Cost analysis usually occurs at the end of the month to determine the necessary actions for the next month.

 ## Estimate the lab costs

 Each lab dashboard has a **Costs & Billing** section that lays out a rough estimate of what the lab will cost for the month.
-The cost estimate summarizes the hour usage with the maximum number of users by the estimated cost per hours.
+The cost estimate summarizes the hour usage with the maximum number of users by the estimated cost per hour.
 To get the most accurate estimate, set up the lab, including the [schedule](how-to-create-schedules.md).
 The dashboard will reflect the estimated cost.

-This estimate might not be all the possible costs.
+This estimate might not show all the possible costs.
 A few resources aren't included:

 - The template preparation cost.
 It can vary significantly in the amount of time needed to create the template.
-The cost to run the template is the same as overall lab cost per hour.
+The cost to run the template is the same as the overall lab cost per hour.
 - Any [shared image gallery](how-to-use-shared-image-gallery.md) costs, because a gallery can be shared among multiple labs.
-- Hours incurred when the lab creator starts a machine.
+- Hours incurred when the lab creator starts a virtual machine (VM).

 > [!div class="mx-imgBorder"]
 > ![Screenshot that shows the dashboard cost estimate.](./media/cost-management-guide/dashboard-cost-estimation.png)